Codecademy/docs/content/java/concepts/threading/threading.md

 ## Implementing the Runnable Interface

-The second way of using threads is by implementing the `Runnable` interface:
+Another way to create threads is by implementing the `Runnable` interface:

 ### Syntax